 Since its formation in 1998, The Orangutan Project has contributed more than $2,000,000 directly into orangutan conservation projects and has earned a reputation amongst its partners and donors for being financially responsible and transparent.

 We are committed to making sure your donations work as hard as possible.
 We don’t have an office - each member of our team works from their own home, using their own electricity, internet and infrastructure.
 This helps keep our overheads amongst the very lowest in the sector, and ensures as much of your donation as possible goes straight to where it’s needed most.

 We are also working hard to increase and secure our future income streams.
 Our big goal is to raise $20 million dollarsevery year because we know that’s the only way we can secure the long term survival of all orangutan sub-species, and safeguard their jungle habitat.
 And we will achieve this, with your help!

 Summary of Achievements for tiger conservation in 2020/21

 For more information about our achievements, fundraising and distributions of funds visit our latest annual report.

 The Orangutan Project comissions an independent accounting firm to audit our organisation each year.
 The audit information is submitted to the Australian Charities and Not-for-profits Commission (ACNC) and other regional authorities where required.

-The objectives of the The Orangutan Project have many flow-on effects that both protect other critically endangered species, such as the Sumatran tiger, elephant and rhino, as well as indigenous communities and the remaining rainforest in Borneo and Sumatra.
+The objectives of the International Tiger Project have many flow-on effects that both protect other critically endangered species, such as the orangutan, Sumatran elephant and rhino, as well as indigenous communities and the remaining rainforest in Borneo and Sumatra.